apache/cordova-plugin-file/README.md

 }
 ```

-## Store an existing file in your Cache
+## Store an existing file

 We already showed how to write to a file that you just created in the sandboxed file system.
-What if you need to get access to an existing file and convert that to someting you can store on your device?
+What if you need to get access to an existing file and convert that to something you can store on your device?
 In this example, you obtain a file using an xhr request, and then save it to the cache in the sandboxed file system.

-Before you get the file, get a DirectoryEntry reference using cordova.file.cacheDirectory and resolveLocalFileSystemURL.
-Later, when you copy the file content to the file system, it will be stored in the apps cache location.
-You can, of course, store the content in other storage locations as well.
+Before you get the file, get a FileSystem reference using `requestFileSystem`.
+By passing window.TEMPORARY in the method call (same as before), the returned FileSystem object (fs) represents the cache in the sandboxed file system.
+Call `fs.root` to get the DirectoryEntry object.

 ```
-window.resolveLocalFileSystemURL(cordova.file.cacheDirectory, function (dirEntry) {
+window.requestFileSystem(window.TEMPORARY, 5 * 1024 * 1024, function (fs) {

-    getSampleFile(dirEntry);
+    console.log('file system open: ' + fs.name);
+    getSampleFile(fs.root);

-}, onErrorResolveUrl);
+}, onErrorLoadFs);
 ```

 For completeness, here is the xhr request to get a Blob image.
 There is nothing Cordova-specific in this code, except that you forward the DirectoryEntry reference that you already obtained as an argument to the saveFile function.
 You will save the image as a DOM string URL and display it later after reading the file (to validate the operation).

 ```
+function getSampleFile(dirEntry) {

     var xhr = new XMLHttpRequest();
     xhr.open('GET', 'http://cordova.apache.org/static/img/cordova_bot.png', true);
     xhr.responseType = 'blob';

     xhr.onload = function (e) {
         if (this.status == 200) {

             var blob = new Blob([this.response], { type: 'image/png' });
             var img = new Image();
             // Note: Use window.URL.revokeObjectURL when finished with image. img.src = window.URL.createObjectURL(blob);

             saveFile(dirEntry, img.src, "downloadedImage.png");
         }
     };
     xhr.send();
+}
 ```
 >*Note* For Cordova 5 security, the preceding code requires that you add the domain name, http://cordova.apache.org, to the Content-Security-Policy <meta> element in index.html.

 After getting the file, copy the contents to a new file.
-The current DirectoryEntry object is already associated with cordova.file.cacheDirectory.
+The current DirectoryEntry object is already associated the app cache.

 ```
 function saveFile(dirEntry, srcImage, fileName) {